 CVA students will take state assessment exams at a time and place prearranged by CVA staff.
 CVA teachers will be discussing state testing with their families and can answer questions and concerns that families may have.
-When the State releases paper test results, they will be mailed directly to the student's home address.
+When the state releases the individual student report (ISR) with assessment results, a copy will be mailed directly to the student's home address.

-For ages where no state assessment is required, an alternative method of assessment that measures a student’s academic progress each year will be administered.
-Annual assessments are a requirement of all enrolled CVA students as per WAC 392-121-182.
+For grade levels with no state assessment requirement, an alternative method of assessment that measures a student’s academic progress will be administered.
+Annual assessment is a requirement of all enrolled CVA students per WAC 392-550-050.